Buy-to-let mortgages - setting up for a limited company

 We have seen an increase in clients looking at purchasing buy-to-let opportunities through their own limited company rather than as an individual which was much more common in the past.
 If you are considering this option it is important you understand the advantages, disadvantages and responsibilities associated with this course of action.
 We would always highly recommend clients seek independent tax and legal advice before proceeding at this course of action is not always the best way to proceed in all circumstances.

 As mentioned above, the amount of buy-to-let tax relief for individual landlords will be progressively cut from a maximum of 45% to 20% for higher rate tax payers, but this change does not affect limited companies.

-In 2016 the dividend tax credit was replaced by a new tax-free dividend allowance of £5000, so clients can potentially receive some tax free dividend from the limited company.
+The tax-free dividend allowance in 2018 is £2000, so clients can potentially receive some tax-free dividend from the limited company.

 No capital gains tax allowance when the company sells a property.
 Individuals would have a capital gains tax allowance, doubled where the property is owned jointly.

 As a limited company, there will be additional costs involved.
 These would include preparation of company accounts, corporation tax calculations for HMRC, legal fees and annual auditing if applicable.